mdh-ber/f1-telemetry-strategy-model/docs/Vamsi.md

 1. embeding
 2. vector
 3. calculation the vector distance
 4. hugging face different embedding models filter , removing duuplicates in lang flow

+19th may

+1.finished the basic front end ui of our project. understanding and rectifying the errors in fast api

 27th May